babim/docker-oracledatabase/README.md

 	   -e ORACLE_PWD: The Oracle Database SYS, SYSTEM and PDB_ADMIN password (default: auto generated) -e ORACLE_CHARACTERSET:
+	                  The character set to use when creating the database (default: AL32UTF8) -e ORACLE_NCHARACTERSET:
-	                  The character set to use when creating the database (default: AL32UTF8) -v /opt/oracle/oradata
+	                  The character set to use when creating the database (default: UTF8) -v /opt/oracle/oradata
 	                  The data volume to use for the database.
 	                  Has to be owned by the Unix user "oracle" or set appropriately.